vmware/versatile-data-kit/projects/control-service/README.md

 ## Build

-Java 11 and Docker are necessary.
+Java 11 and Docker are required.

 Run from `projects/control-service` directory:
 ```bash